9 Early Symptoms of Alzheimer’s Disease You Should Know

 - Protect them from potential harm or exploitation, and educate them about the risks or signs of scams or fraud.

-Alzheimer’s Disease Symptoms Result in Withdrawal from Social Activities
+Early Symptoms of Alzheimer’s Disease Result in Social Activities Withdrawal

 Another sign of Alzheimer’s disease symptoms is withdrawal from work or social activities.
 That can affect the mood and the interest in hobbies or activities, such as: